lovethisgame/drop/docs/guide.md

 - Define Mediators to handle views, Services and Value Objects for domain, Controllers for business logic;
 - Wire actors together via Interfaces.

-Whatever architecture is followed, it must be made sure every Actor is only concerned with the aspect it's type designed to handle, and the actors communicate in decoupled manner via well-defined communication interfaces.
+Whatever architecture is followed, it must be made sure:
+* every Actor is only concerned with the aspect it's type designed to handle,
+* actors communicate in decoupled manner via well-defined communication interfaces.

 ## Tips and Best Practices

+### Isolate boundary classes

-todo: group methods in communication interfaces; define AppMediator, AppController, AppService and AppProxy; do not call Actors from Boundaries; do not call Boundaries from Boundaries; do not call Boundaries that do not belong to an Actor from that Actor; use sophisticated IDE; write proxy-getters; Multicore projects; Services class.
+do not call Actors from Boundaries; do not call Boundaries from Boundaries; do not call Boundaries that do not belong to an Actor from that Actor;

+### Use proxy getters

+write proxy-getters;

+### Define context-aware Actor types

+define AppMediator, AppController, AppService and AppProxy;

+### Group Notification methods

+group methods in communication interfaces;

+### Writing multicore Apps

+define multiple Contexts

+### Group Services together

+group services in a one static class for easy access, ommit service singetone interfaces

+### Define domain stubs

+define domain stubs within Services

+### Use sophisticated IDE

+use sophisticated IDE that support navigation within classes hierarchy

+### Rely on Notification interfaces where possible

+> **tip:** Generally it is adviced to rely on notification interfaces versus singletone ones where possible as they allow for better loose coupling.

+### Perform initialization on IOnApplicationReady

 > **tip:** Generally it is a good idea to dispatch IOnApplicationReady notification in a way shown above once all Actors created and execute all initial data retrieving, view preparing and internal processes launch within listeners in a safe manner, rather than in Actor contstructors.

-> **tip:** Generally it is adviced to rely on notification interfaces versus singletone ones where possible as they allow for better loose coupling.
+### Extract complexity into Controllers

 > **tip:** Strictly, Controllers are not always required as Mediators and Services (see below) can and should contain application logic related to presentation and model layers.
 Use Controllers to decouple and manage the non-presentation and non-model related logic, control a system aspect or orchestrate other Actors via their interfaces.

+### Rely on direct Service Response where possible

 > **tip:** Services and Proxies may use direct response mechanics via IOn interface or indirect notification broadcasting via IOn interface, whichever preferred and consistent with an approach chosen by development team.

+### General notice

+maintain code regularly, share the code state responsibility within team, stick to chosen practices